July 19 - August 6, 2017

 Peter DiMuro returns to CSC after last year’s production of The Boys From Syracuse, presented with Boston Landmarks Orchestra.
 Peter’s work has been commissioned by leading presenters and universities, including The Kennedy Center/DC, Dance Place/DC, Bates Dance Festival, American Dance Festival, AURAS Dance/Lithuania, The Boston Conservatory and Point Park University.
 In theatre, he has created dance and movement for productions at Theatre J, Open Circle Theatre, and the Folger Shakespeare Library in Washington, DC.
 His original company, Peter DiMuro Performance Associates and his fifteen-year collaboration, including 5 years as Artistic Director, with Liz Lerman Dance Exchange, laid the foundation for his current creative umbrella, Peter DiMuro / Public Displays of Motion.
 Peter is grateful for previous support from the National Endowment for the Arts, the National Performance Network, and, more recently, from The Boston Foundation’s Next Step, the Boston Dance Alliance; the Mayor’s Office of Boston; and The Dance Complex, for which he serves as Executive Artistic Director.
 In May, Peter received a Lifetime Achievement Award in Dance from Salem State University.

 Angie Jepson is a fight choreographer, actress, and professor in the Boston area.
-She is thrilled to return to CSC after having worked as Fight Director of Romeo & Juliet.
-She has also worked with the Apprentice Program in 2014 and played Bianca in The Taming of the Shrew.
+She is thrilled to return to CSC after having worked as the Fight Director of Romeo & Juliet.
 Fight choreography credits include: Villians’ Supper Club with Merrimack Repertory Theatre, Tiger Style!, Becoming Cuba and M with the Huntington Theatre Company, Fences with Gloucester Stage Company, The Scottsboro Boys, Appropriate, Bloody Bloody Andrew Jackson, and Bad Jews with SpeakEasy Stage Company, Camelot with New Repertory Theatre, and Guards at the Taj with Central Square Theatre among many others.
-Angie received her MFA in Acting from Brandeis University, is a Certified Teacher with the Society of American Fight Directors, and teaches Movement and Stage Combat at Boston University.
+Angie received her MFA in Acting from Brandeis University, is a Certified Teacher with the Society of American Fight Directors, and teaches at the New England Conservatory, the Boston Conservatory at Berklee, and UMass Boston.